|

 190. sense

-the faculty through which the external world is apprehended
+the faculty through which the world is perceived

 Impact